University of South Carolina-Beaufort

 - Student Earnings Highest graduate earnings (10 years post graduation)

-- The teacher population of 82 teachers has declined by 28% over five years.
+- The teacher population of 82 teachers has stayed relatively flat over five years.

 |University of South Carolina-Beaufort||(SC) Community College Avg.|